DannyBoyNYC/session-9/readme.md

 }
 ```

+And in `index.js`:

+`import './Pirate.css'`

 ### Nested Routes

-The pirate detail route is not included in the primary `<Switch>`.
-It will be rendered by the Pirates component which is rendered whenever the path begins with `pirates`.
+The pirate detail route is not included in Main's primary `<Switch>`.
+It will be rendered by the Pirates component which is rendered whenever the path begins with `/pirates`.

 Edit `Pirates.js` to include nested routes.